anabrid/lucidac-firmware/docs/style-guide.md

+\page style-guide Style Guide

-# Style Guide for the REDAC HybridController Firmware
+This page is a code style guide for the HybridController Firmware.

 ## Entrypoints and Seperations
 * `src/hybrid-controller.cpp` is the main entry point for regular usage.